 - Marcella’s journey to become a specialist in eating disorders

 - How to strike a balance between eating disorders and therapeutic medical diets

 - Whether and how modern foods and diet culture perpetuate eating disorders

 - How nutrition professionals can support mental health professionals with meal plans, liberating from restrictive food mentality, support with health needs such as IBS and diabetes, education on metabolic processes, explanation of physiology of dieting and its effects on metabolism and how it leads to malnutrition

-- Marcella’s process with eating disorder patients dealing with their behaviors, exercise, body image, diet recall, goals, mental health and family history, risk, and their personal stories and how the disorders may serve to fill a need, and addressing those needs in a healthy manner
+- Marcella’s process with eating disorder patients dealing with their behaviors, exercise, body image, diet recall, goals, mental health and family history, risk, and their personal stories and how the disorders may serve to fill a need, and address those needs in a healthy manner

 - How she helps practitioners improve their expertise with eating disorders

 Connect with Dr. Raimondo at marcella@marcellaedtraining.

 Facebook and Instagram: Dr. Marcella Raimondo